a2softin-LTD/tools_sas_firmware_tests/README.md

 - command to run tests for upgrade/downgrade random versions (e.g. 22_75 -> 22_73 -> 22_76 -> 22_71 -> ...) of firmware for selected devices:`npx playwright test --grep "@sas_upgrade_downgrade"`, where the tag "@sas_upgrade_downgrade" always used!
 - command to run tests to add the specified number of Reactions for selected devices:`npx playwright test --grep "@sas_reactions_add"`, where the tag "@sas_reactions_add" always used!
 - command to run tests to delete all Reactions for selected devices:`npx playwright test --grep "@sas_reactions_delete"`, where the tag "@sas_reactions_delete" always used!
+- command to run tests to add the specified number of Users for selected devices:`npx playwright test --grep "@sas_users_add"`, where the tag "@sas_users_add" always used!
+- command to run tests to delete all Users for selected devices:`npx playwright test --grep "@sas_users_delete"`, where the tag "@sas_users_delete" always used!